sharovik/bitbucket-release-event/README.md

 ```
 The bot tries to parse all pull-requests from your message and does several pull-requests checks:
 1. check the current state of the pull-request.
 If it's state is different then OPEN, the pull-request cannot be merged
-2. check if the pull-request has someone from the required reviewers which you selected in `BITBUCKET_REQUIRED_REVIEWERS` variable
+2. check if all the reviewers approved the pull-request
-3. check if someone from required reviewers approved the pull-request
+3. tries to merge the pull-request into the destination

-In the answer you will receive the status update of the merge process.
-If there will be more then 2 pull-requests per repository, the bot will try to create a release branch, merge all pull-requests into that branch and then will create the release-pull-request from that branch and share it into the channel.

-Also you can configure bot to send the report after each "event trigger" to the specific channel.
+4. if there is more than one pull-request, it will create the release pull-request and merge selected pull-request into new release branch destination

 ------
 You always can ask bot `bb release --help` to see the usage of that command.